A Look at Austria Passport Requirements

 Last year, 84-year old Ben Zion Lapid became the first Jew to receive Austrian citizenship under the new law.
 If you wish to reconnect with your ancestral roots or leverage the benefits of a second passport that allows you to live, work, study, look for a job or retire in 27 member states of the European Union, you now have an excellent opportunity.

 Technical questions on how to apply for Austrian citizenship and Austria passport requirements began pouring in ever since the new amendment went into effect.
-The law offices of Cohen, Decker, Pex and Brosh have seen a growing interest among potentially eligible individuals from the United States and Israel.
+Our law offices have seen a growing interest among potentially eligible individuals from the United States and Israel.

 Documents you must submit when petitioning to become a citizen of Austria